quiltdata/quilt/registry/README.md

 The instructions below are **for testing purposes only**, as `docker-compose` does not instantiate a persistent database, and does not communicate with blob storage.

-# Quickstart with Docker and docker-compose
+# Testing and Development with Docker and docker-compose

 We recommend using `docker-compose` to run a local Quilt registry for testing and development.
 This starts a collection of Docker containers to run the various services needed to run the registry: database, storage, and Flask web/API server.
 The advantage of Docker is that it isolates you from the details of installing each component correctly, including version, configuration, etc. -- with docker, everything is pre-configured for you.